Moon1x21/moon1x21.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a first-year M.S. student at POSTECH, advised by [Prof. Namhoon Lee](https://namhoonlee.github.io).
+I am a first-year M.S. student in [Artifical intelligence](https://ai.postech.ac.kr/main/index) at POSTECH, advised by [Prof. Namhoon Lee](https://namhoonlee.github.io).
 My research focuses on efficient learning and model optimization in mahicne learning to provide robust and provable solutions to challenging problems, especially in large-scale settings.

 ## GitHub Repositories